Dalpalan: Early career as band musician

 After graduating from high school, Kang Ki-young started his music career as a bassist for the band Little Sky (1986) with Lee Ho-gyu, Lee Geun-hyung, and Kim Jong-seo.
 Kang then joined the heavy metal band Sinawe with Shin Dae-cheol (guitar), Kim Jong-seo, and Kim Min-ki.
-He left during the recording of their first album, however later returning for their second album.
+He left during the recording of their first album, but later returned for their second.

 He then formed the band H_{2}O with Kim Min-gi (drums) and Park Hyun-jun (guitar) and did first album Don't Worry.
 He worked on the second and third albums of H_{2}O, which had an alternative genre.
 He stopped promoting with H_{2}O in 1993 as he no longer found rock music appealing.
 He expressed concerns about the authoritarian spirit of rock.
 In 1994, he spent a year in Paris, France to relax and pursue painting.
 It was during this time that he discovered techno music, which was booming in Europe.
 He realized that he could become disconnected from the international music scene if he didn't adapt to the changing trends.

 After coming home to Korea, in 1995, Dalpalan formed the neo-punk a Pipi Band with guitarist Park Hyeon-joon, whom he met at H_{2}O, and experimented with punk music.
 The vocalist they discovered, Lee Yoon-jeong, immediately drew attention with her singing style and her unique fashion style and free-spiritedness reminiscent of Pippi Longstocking.

 After Lee Yoon-jeong's departure, the band changed its name to "Pippi Long Stocking with Goguma (Kwon Byeong-jun)" and continued performing.
 However, their unconventional actions, such as stopping performances and spitting at a camera during a live music ranking program, led to a ban from future appearances.
 The band eventually disbanded.
 Despite their short-lived existence, Pippi Long Stocking's musical experiments had a lasting impact on the culture of the time, introducing punk to a music industry dominated by ballads and dance music, incorporating techno into songs such as 'Strawberry'.
 It was contributing to the emergence of an indie scene.